Giles Goschen, 4th Viscount Goschen

-Giles John Harry Goschen, 4th Viscount Goschen (born 16 November 1965), is a British Conservative politician.
+Giles John Harry Goschen, 4th Viscount Goschen, Baron Hawkhurst (born 16 November 1965), is a British Conservative politician.

 Goschen is the son of John Goschen, 3rd Viscount Goschen, by his second wife Alvin England.
 He was educated at Heatherdown School, near Ascot in Berkshire, and Eton.
 He succeeded his father in the viscountcy in 1977 at the age of eleven.
 After a brief stint as a city stockbroker he spent time in Zambia with his future wife Sarah Horsnail to work for a conservation agency, but returned to Britain.

 Goschen served under John Major as a Lord-in-waiting from 1992 to 1994 and as Under Secretary of State for Transport from 1994 to 1997.
 In 1999 he was among the Conservative hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999, the youngest chosen by any party group.
+In May 2026, it was announced that he was to be given one of 26 new life peerages, returning him to the House of Lords after the coming into force of the House of Lords (Hereditary Peers) Act 2026.

 In 2010, he lived in Sussex with his wife and three children.